youngsun4786/blackjack/README.md

-# blackjack-assign322-cpp
+# blackjack game

-COMP322 FINAL ASSIGNMENT
-IMPLEMENTING A GAME OF BLACKJACK
+IMPLEMENTATION OF GAME BLACKJACK
 04/07/2022
 Implemented 50% of "AbstractPlayer" class as well as enums for Rank and Type in "Card" class 04/08/2022